 Like almost any church, our worship, work and mission depends on a community of dedicated individuals working together.
 Some work full time and receive a stipend, such as our Rector; others are part time, such as our Director of Music and Childrens and Young People’s Leader; most are volunteers, including those who serve on the Vestry, and who are trustees within the charity law in Scotland.
 Not everyone can be listed; below are a few to look out for.

-Our New Rector arriving soon.
+Our Rector.
 Iain Lothian

 Director of music.
 Suzanne Butler